 During the revision process discussions were conducted with the coastal federal states in Germany to harmonise spatial designations in the plans.
 During the regular international consultation of the draft plans questions of coherence were addressed.
-In the North Sea a specific shipping group, consisting of neighboring countries, was established to discuss the alignment of shipping designations.
+In the North Sea a specific shipping group, consisting of neighbouring countries, was established to discuss the alignment of shipping designations.
+This work is on-going, to harmonise spatial designations and activities in the German EEZ with the Dutch and Danish plans.